Canon 1D Mark III vs SX620

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the SX620) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark III Manual (free pdf) or the online Canon SX620 Manual.
+Further information on the features and operation of the 1D Mark III and SX620 can be found, respectively, in the Canon 1D Mark III Manual (free pdf) or the online Canon SX620 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark III or the Canon SX620 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.